kabisa/indoor-positioning-cordova-plugin/README.md

 All JavaScript code for the plugin is linted with [ESLint](https://eslint.org/).

 ### JavaScript

-The following commands are available in the `plugin` folder:

 * `yarn lint` lints all source code.
 * `yarn test:unit` runs all unit tests once.